Flex Frequently Asked Questions

 Surency Flex offers email and text notifications regarding details of your account.
 To set up these features, log in to your Member Account, visit the “Statements & Notifications” tab and click on “Update Notification Preferences”.
 Enter your cell phone number and/or email address and choose your alert options.
 Click “Submit” to save your changes.

 Treat your Surency Flex Benefits Card like a credit card.
 If it’s lost, contact Surency Flex Customer Service immediately at 866-818-8805.
-Or you can report it lost via your Member Account.
+Or you can report it lost via your Member Account or the mobile app.
 Log in and select the “Profile” tab, select “Banking/Cards,” then “Report Lost/Stolen”.
 Click “Submit” to save your changes.
 Once you’ve reported your card lost or stolen, Surency Flex will send you a replacement Benefits Card.

 Your employer may specify a minimum and/or a maximum contribution amount that you may contribute.
 During your enrollment period, the minimum and/or maximum contribution amount will be communicated by your employer.